PyLorentz/PyLorentz/docs/source/PyLorentz.rst

 **SimLTEM**

-* Easily import .omf and .ovf file outputs from OOMMF and mumax.
+* Easily import .omf and .ovf file outputs from OOMMF and Mumax.
 * Calculate electron phase shift through samples of a given magnetization with either the Mansuripur algorithm or linear superposition method.
 * Simulate LTEM images from these phase shifts and reconstruct the magnetic induction for comparison with experimental results.
 * Automate full tilt series for tomographic reconstruction of 3D magnetic samples.
-* PyLorentz code is easily integrated into existing python workflows.
+* PyLorentz code is easily integrated into existing python work-flows.

 **GUI/Align**